Tharindu961/ASP.NET-Core-WeatherWebAPI/README.md

 I have added the xUnit test project for manager class to best practises, i have written the test covering all the lines and branches of this code using tests.
 We can verify the logic using unit tests as well.

+I have simplified database access by 'using var' statements for automatic disposal and made the method fully asynchronous for better performance.